Linear response for Sinai billiards with small holes: Introduction

 The study of physically relevant invariant measures and their behavior under perturbations is a well-developed field in smooth ergodic theory and dynamical systems.
-Among different types of perturbations, a class with its own lore is obtained by opening holes in a dynamical system (see \cite{MR3213491} for recent developments on the topic).
+A class of perturbation with its own lore is obtained by opening a hole in the phase space of a dynamical system (see \cite{MR3213491} for recent developments on the topic).
+These are paradigmatic examples of perturbations that turn a conservative system into a dissipative one.
 A hole \(\cH\) is a portion of the phase space \(\cM\) with the property that trajectories entering \(\cH\) are removed from the ensemble.
-If the system is chaotic enough, it is expected that Lebegue a.e.\! trajectory explores the whole phase space and eventually enters the hole.
-In this scenario, a natural object to look at are the so-called \textit{conditionally invariant measures}.
+If the system is chaotic enough, it is expected that Lebesgue a.e.\! trajectory explores the whole phase space and eventually enters the hole.
+In this scenario, the analog of SRB measures are the so-called \textit{conditionally invariant measures}.
 These are measures whose evolution, conditioned to the event of survival, is constant in time.
 The set of conditionally invariant measures is typically huge, as it contains, for example, periodic orbits that do not intersect the hole, but there are criteria to select measures considered more physically relevant.
 In particular, if the associated closed system preserves an SRB measure \(\mu_0\), it is natural to consider the evolution of \(\mu_0\) conditioned to survival.
 Starting with \cite{MR534126}, it has been shown that in many instances such evolution converges to a conditionally invariant measure \(\mu_{\cH}\).
 (See, e.g., \cite{MR1294552} for expanding maps on the interval with Markovian and non-Markovian \cite{MR1908547, MR2151600} holes, \cite{MR1479506, MR1479505, MR1779391, MR1653291} for Anosov maps, \cite{MR2643708} for non-uniformly hyperbolic settings).
-Typically, when this convergence takes place, one could start also from another initial ensemble different from \(\mu_0\) and obtain the same limit, and the convergence is exponentially fast for uniformly hyperbolic systems \cite{MR1406590, MR1978986}.
-However, the maximal class of admissible initial measures is a subtle matter \cite{MR2199394}.
+Typically, when this convergence takes place, one could start also from another initial ensemble different from \(\mu_0\) and obtain the same limit, and the convergence is exponentially fast for uniformly hyperbolic systems \cite{MR1406590, MR1978986, MR2199394}.